 Listening to other people’s podcasts

-Make a list of 50 other podcasts (100 if you’re an overachiever) similar to yours and each week set aside time to listen to a couple.
-Take note of who their guests are, and then observe the listenership on their episodes.
+First, make a list of 50 other podcasts (100 if you’re an overachiever) similar to yours.
+Then, each week set aside time to listen to a couple.
+It is important to take note of who their guests are, and then observe the listenership on their episodes.
 Does one episode have 450 more listens than the other?
 If so, hit up that guest, and see if you can get them on your episode too.

 Once you’ve found that individual then you can reach out to them on their preferred social media channel or via an email contact form on their website.